 Best New Song

 The Best New Song is awarded on an annual basis recognising an outstanding song from a new musical written by a member of MMD.
-Since 2008, this has been done in conjunction with the Stephen Sondheim Society’s Student Performer of the Year – however, as of 2020, we now run this as a stand-alone celebration of new writing.
-12 finalists have their songs showcased by West End performers.
+Between 2008 and 2020, this was presented in conjunction with the Stephen Sondheim Society’s Student Performer of the Year.
+Since 2020, we now run the Song Prize as a stand-alone celebration of new writing in which 12 finalists have their songs showcased by West End performers.

 Entry Requirements for the Best New Song: Please read the following instructions carefully before you submit any materials.
-Entrants should complete the online application form via the button below and will be sent a link inviting them to upload their anonymous submission files for each song.
+Entrants should complete the online application form via the button below and will be sent an email with a link inviting them to upload their anonymous submission files for each song.
 Each member of the writing team will also be sent a link to complete an anonymous Equal Opportunities form.
 Each individual only needs to complete the Equal Opportunities form once, regardless of how many song submissions they are involved in as a collaborator.
 Please note that all genres of musical theatre music are welcome and variety is encouraged.

 We ask writers or writing teams to ensure they meet the following entry requirements: